Fr0sT-Brutal/awesome-pascal/README.md

 * [QuickImageFX](https://github.com/exilon/QuickImageFX).
 Delphi library for simplifying image load/save, conversion and transformation.
 Load/save png, jpg, gif and bmp. get image from different resources: file, stream, http, imagelist, associated windows icon, executable file icon, etc...
 Rotate, flip, grayscale and many other transformations.

+* [NativeJpg](https://code.google.com/p/simdesign).
+Fully object-oriented Pascal implementation that allows to read and write Jpeg files.
+You can use this software to read and write Jpeg images from files or streams.
+It supports baseline and progressive Jpeg, support for metadata, as well as all conceivable lossless operations.

 ## Game dev ##

 * [RecastNavigation](https://github.com/Kromster80/RecastNavigationDelphi).
 Navigation mesh construction toolset for games.
 Recast is accompanied with Detour, path-finding and spatial reasoning toolkit.
 You can use any navigation mesh with Detour, but of course the data generated with Recast fits perfectly.
 This is a port of the original RecastNavigation written in C++.